Zakir Rashid Bhat: Ansar Ghazwat-ul-Hind

 In July 2017, the Global Islamic Media Front claimed that Zakir Musa had been named the head of Ansar Ghazwat-ul-Hind, a newly created cell of Al-Qaeda.
-After the killing of terrorist commander Abu Dujana and Arif Lelhari, a statement purported to be from Musa was released.
+After the killing of commanders Abu Dujana and Arif Lelhari, a statement purported to be from Musa was released.
 The statement claimed that Dujana and Lelhari had joined Al-Qaeda and helped establish it.
 Officials stated that the voice of the message matched those of the earlier audio clips by Musa, though the state's DGP S.P.
 Vaid stated there was no way of authenticating the clips even though there were reports that Dujana and Musa were close at the time.
 Meanwhile, an audio-clip circulated on media that claimed to be the last message from Dujana and Arif during their encounter.
 Two voices claim allegiance to Al-Qaeda; however, no gunfire is heard and the authenticity of the clip was not proven.

 It was reported on 12 August 2017 that Musa and his aide evaded an Indian Army and JK Police operation when locals pelted security forces with stones in Noorpora village of Tral.
 Allegedly according to Indian media In an audio message released on 31 August 2017, Musa attacked Pakistan for "betraying Kashmir jihad."
 He also stated that the objective of Al-Qaeda's Kashmir cell was to clear it from the Pakistan government, army and their sponsored agents.
 He also threatened to "liberate India" from the Hindus.
 According to Indian media, Hizbul put up posters in Sopore in September 2017, which held him responsible for helping Indian security forces kill Kashmiris, asking people to chase him to death and also called him an "Indian agent."